Home » Nourishing Recipes » Breakfast » Healthy Banana Pumpkin Muffins (Vegan and Gluten-Free)

 Conventional white sugar is highly processed, and most often comes from sugarcane or sugar beets that have been sprayed with herbicides or pesticides.

-If you use a certified organic white sugar, it still may not be the healthiest for you but at least you won’t be consuming all of the pesticides that are sprayed on the conventional crop.
+If you use certified organic white sugar, it still may not be the healthiest for you but at least you won’t be consuming all of the pesticides that are sprayed on the conventional crop.

 Overall, for healthy eating, pay attention to the quality of your ingredients whenever you are cooking and baking from scratch.